tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_parameters.md

 But the sample request also contains links to each of the parameters.
 When you click a parameter value in the sample request, you go to a page that provides more details about that parameter value, such as the [ItemFilter](http://developer.ebay.com/DevZone/finding/CallRef/types/ItemFilter.html).
 This is likely because the parameter values are more complex and require more explanation.

-The same parameter values might be used in other requests as well, so organization approach facilitates re-use.
+The same parameter values might be used in other requests as well, so eBay's approach likely facilitates re-use.
 Even so, I dislike jumping around to other pages for the information I need.

 ### Swagger UI's approach for request body parameters